inkAID Clear Matte Inkjet Receptive Coating

-inkAID Clear Matte coating can be applied to any material that can go through your printer.
+inkAID Clear Matte Inkjet receptive coating can be applied to any material that can go through your printer.
 It provides a translucent, low gloss, finish that allows the underlying surface to appear through the coating.
+For instructions about using this coating click on the "+" sign below to read about "Working With Clear Matte Coating".

 inkAID Clear Matte Coating…